 Some 50 years ago, many mothers compensated by giving their children daily fish oils.
-However, this is a habit in major decline.
+However, this is a habit was in major decline, although a resurgence is being seen.

 Many vegetarians tell me that you don´t need to take fish oils - flaxseed (linseed) is just as good.
 They consume flax oil or sprinkle cracked linseed on their breakfast cereal.
-Again there´s a ´but´.
+But.
 Flaxseed contains a different omega-3: Short-chain omega-3.
 It can convert in the body to long-chain, but only about 14 per cent ever does.
 The good news is that this form of omega-3 has notable other anti-cancer benefits.

 The fact is you should include both ´long´ and ´short´ in your daily diet.